danielpclark/state_inspector/README.md

 * 0.9.0 Sweep for missed setter methods and prepend inspection behavior.

 * 1.0.0 Optional reporting on all/target method calls

+**1.0 will be an internal implementation rewrite.**  The code you write will be the same for this library.
+The main difference is instead of sleeper informants being handled by rewriting attr methods the new implementation will just integrate the behavior into the `toggle_informant` method.

 ## Reporter Legend